Volkswagen bets big on electric. Will consumers buy in?

 But it’s not at all clear whether consumers are ready to buy them.

 Electric cars remain a niche product with less than 2% of the market due to higher prices and worries about a lack of places to charge.
-It adds up to a huge gamble for the companies.
+It adds up to a risky undertaking for the companies.

 “The industry has spent billions developing its new generation of electric vehicles,” wrote analyst Max Warburton at research firm Bernstein.
 “Clean sheet designs with dedicated platforms...have been engineered at great cost.
 Battery pack assembly plants have been built.
 Huge cell supply contracts with Asian suppliers have been signed.”